mohanmca/professional_certification/aws-dva-c02/aws_real_world_jargoins.md

 ## User-data
 * Can be executed only once (during first boot)

+## How do you run multiple command in AWS bastion box
+1. Use Tmux
+2. Use GNU parallel shell

 ## Why can't I connect to EC2 elastic-beanstalk
 * [AWS Elastic Beanstalk-troubleshoot](https://www.youtube.com/watch?v=7wvvuQGz728)